 All as one can do is ask local advise as to where to go to hide, and how to tie down.

-In the eastern Caribbean the tidal surge is seldom more than 3’.
-Higher tidal surges may exist but in the 63 years I have been sailing in and dealing with the Eastern Caribbean, I have never heard of them.
+In the eastern Caribbean the tidal surge in enclosed harbors or marinas is seldom more than 3’.
+Higher tidal surges may exist but in the 64 years I have been sailing in and dealing with the Eastern Caribbean, I have never heard of them.

 However on the east coast of the states, hurricane tidal surge varies from about 5’ down south, higher up north.
 In the area east of New London, storm surges have occasionally reached 20’.

 Five hurricane have developed inside the eastern Caribbean and headed eastward.
-Alice, started Dec 30 1954 and finished January 6 1955!, Klaus in 1984, Lenny in 1999, Odete in 2003, Omar in 2008 .The interesting thing is that since 1851 these are the only five hurricanes to form in the eastern Caribbean and head north east or east.
+Alice, started Dec 30 1954 and finished January 6 1955!, Klaus in 1984, which caught Iolaire on the north side of St Martin, see Surviving Klaus, Lenny in 1999, Odete in 2003, Omar in 2008 .The interesting thing is that since 1851 these are the only five hurricanes to form in the eastern Caribbean and head north east or east.
 All five in the last 65 years and four within the last 24 years.

 Those that develop in the western Caribbean and the Gulf of Mexico can go anywhere.
 NOAA’s batting average on predicting the tracks of hurricanes in these areas has not been particularly good.